Robert Redford: 1980–1998: Directorial debut

 Redford's first film as director was the drama film Ordinary People (1980), a drama about the slow disintegration of an upper-middle class family after the death of a son.
-Redford was credited with obtaining a powerful, dramatic performance from Mary Tyler Moore, as well as superb work from Donald Sutherland and Timothy Hutton, who also won the Oscar for Best Supporting Actor.
+Redford was credited with obtaining a powerful dramatic performance from Mary Tyler Moore, as well as superb work from Donald Sutherland and Timothy Hutton, who also won the Oscar for Best Supporting Actor.
 The film is one of the most critically and publicly acclaimed films of the decade, winning four Academy Awards, including Best Director for Redford himself and Best Picture.
 Critic Roger Ebert declared it "an intelligent, perceptive and deeply moving film."
 Later that year he appeared in the prison drama Brubaker (1980), playing a prison warden attempting to reform the system.

-Soon afterwards, he starred in the baseball drama The Natural (1984).
+Soon afterwards, Redford starred in the baseball drama The Natural (1984).
 Sydney Pollack's Out of Africa (1985), with Redford in the male lead role opposite Meryl Streep, became a large box office success (combined 1985 and 1986 grosses placed it at No. 5 for 1986), won a Golden Globe for Best Picture, and won seven Oscars, including Best Picture.
 Streep was nominated for Best Actress, but Redford did not receive a nomination.
 The movie proved to be Redford's biggest success of the decade and Redford and Pollack's most successful of their seven movies together.
 Redford's next film, Legal Eagles (1986) alongside Debra Winger, was only a minor success at the box office.